Owned and Operated by Denver Water

 U.S. Forest Service: 719-545-8737

-Strontia Springs Dam is six and one-half miles upstream of the mouth of Waterton Canyon on the South Platte River.
+Strontia Springs Dam is 6.5 miles upstream of the mouth of Waterton Canyon on the South Platte River.
 Water is diverted from the reservoir into a 3.4 mile-long tunnel under the mountains to the Foothills Water Treatment Plant.
 Completed in 1983, this dam towers 243 feet above the South Platte streambed, forming a 1.7 mile-long lake with 98 surface acres.

 Follow Wadsworth Blvd (Highway 121) south of C470 past Chatfield Reservoir to the Kassler Center, where you will find public parking.